rmaclean/git-tutorial/README.md

 vi animals.txt (add a frog)
 git status (see unstaged changes.
-Explain untracked vs unstaged) git diff git add animals.txt git status (see staged changes) git reset git status (see unstaged changes) touch file git status git add file git status (see one staged and one unstaged) git commit -m 'added a file' git status (see one unstaged. one committed) git log (see our commit) git show (see only our commit) git status (see one unstaged) vi animals.txt (add a lion on top) git status git diff git add -p animals.txt (split - yes to lion no to frong)
+Explain untracked vs unstaged) git diff git add . (talk to the difference in this one) git status (see staged changes) git restore --staged recipes.txt git status (see unstaged changes) code cocktails.txt git status git add cocktails.txt git status (see one new and one modified) git commit -m 'added a file' git status (see one unstaged. one committed) git log (see our commit) git show (see only our commit) git status (see one unstaged) code recipes.txt (add a lion on top) git status git diff git add -p animals.txt (split - yes to lion no to frong)